edzer/hexbin/README.md

 hexbin
 ======

-An R Package with Hexagonal Binning Routines and plotting methods
+An R Package with binning and plotting functions for hexagonal bins.